EVENTS & PRESENTATIONS

 Gregory D. Waller has served on our board of directors since November 2003.
 Mr. Waller also serves on the board of Sunshine Heart Corporation, a publicly traded company, as Audit Committee Chairman and was the Chief Financial Officer of Ulthera Corporation, a privately held company that sells an ultrasound device used for non-invasive brow lifts from October of 2011 until its acquisition by Merz GMBH.
 He retired from Ulthera in April of 2015.
 From March 2006 until April 2011, Mr. Waller was Chief Financial Officer of Universal Building Products, a manufacturer of concrete construction accessories.
 Previous to that, Mr. Waller has been in retirement except for board directorships.
 Mr. Waller served as Vice President-Finance, Chief Financial Officer and Treasurer of Sybron Dental Specialties, Inc., a manufacturer and marketer of consumable dental products, from August 1993 until his retirement in May 2005 and was formerly the Vice President and Treasurer of Kerr, Ormco Corporation, and Metrex.
 Mr. Waller joined Ormco Corporation in December 1980 as Vice President and Controller and served as Vice President of Kerr European Operations from July 1989 to August 1993.
 Mr. Waller has an M.B.A. with a concentration in Accounting from California State University, Fullerton.
 Mr. Waller also served on the board of directors and audit committee of Cardiogenesis Corporation, a publicly-traded company until its acquisition by Cryolife in 2011.
 Mr. Waller also served on the boards of directors of Alsius Corporation, a publicly-traded company, from June 2007 to September 2009 until its acquisition by Zoll, Biolase Technology, Inc., a publicly-traded company, from October 2009 to August 2010, Clarient, Inc., a publicly-traded company which was acquired by General Electric Company on December 22, 2010, and SenoRx, Inc., a publicly-traded company which was acquired by C.R.
 Bard, Inc. on July 6, 2010.

 Thomas Wilder has served on our board of directors since May 2010.
+Mr. Wilder currently serves as President & CEO of Neuros Medical, Inc., a neuromodulation company.
 He currently also serves on the board of Penumbra Inc. (PEN), a global interventional therapies company that designs, develops, manufactures and markets innovative medical devices.
 From February 2010, Mr. Wilder served as President and Chief Executive Officer of Sequent Medical, Inc., until it was acquired by Terumo Corporation in July 2016.
 From May 2009 to January 2010, Mr. Wilder consulted with several medical device companies.
 From April 2006 to April 2009, Mr. Wilder served as President and Chief Executive Officer of Photothera, Inc. From 2002 through January 2006, Mr. Wilder served at Micro Therapeutics, Inc. (MTIX) as President and Chief Executive Officer.
 Following the merger of Micro Therapeutics, Inc. into ev3 Inc. in January 2006, Mr. Wilder served as President, ev3 Neurovascular until April 2006.
 From 1991 to 2002, Mr. Wilder served in various roles for Medtronic, Inc. Mr. Wilder has a B.A. in Economics from Stanford University and an M.B.A. from Northwestern University's J.L.
 Kellogg Graduate School of Management.

 Thomas F. Zenty, III has served on our board of directors since May 2013.
 He is currently the President and Chief Executive Officer of University Hospitals Health System, Inc., Cleveland, OH.
 Previously, Mr. Zenty held various executive positions at Cedars-Sinai Health System, St. Josephs Medical Center, a division of Catholic Health Care West, Franciscan Health System of New Jersey and St. Mary Hospital, Connecticut.
 Mr. Zenty is Chairman of the Board of Western Reserve Assurance Company, Ltd. SPC, a privately-held insurance company and chairs The Coalition to Protect American’s Health Care.
 Mr. Zenty is a past board member of the American Hospital Association and has also served on the board of directors of Nationwide Financial Services and Amerimed.
 Mr. Zenty has held several academic positions with prestigious universities, including his current position as Adjunct Professor, Banking & Finance at Case Western Reserve University.
 He received a Master’s degree in Public Administration from New York University, a Master’s degree in Hospital Administration from Xavier University, and a Bachelor’s degree in Health Planning from Pennsylvania State University.